FIKA B'LORE Journal

 Swedish Cinnamon Buns vs American Cinnamon Rolls: What's the Real Difference?

 In 1985, a father-and-son team in Seattle set out to build the world's greatest cinnamon roll.
-They hired a baker named Jerilyn Brusseau, tested 200 variations, and landed on a recipe so aggressively sweet it would make a Swedish grandmother faint: pillowy white dough, a thick swirl of brown sugar and cinnamon, and a blanket of cream cheese frosting so heavy it has its own calorie count (220 per serving — just the frosting).
-They called it Cinnabon.
-It went on to open 1,800 locations in 68 countries.
-Meanwhile, in...
+They hired a baker named Jerilyn Brusseau, tested 200 variations, and landed on a...
 Read more...

 What is Fika?
-The Swedish Coffee Break That Changed a Nation
+The Second Chair, a Complete Guide